tractorcow-farm/silverstripe-fluent/docs/en/configuration.md

 }
 ```

+**Note:** Editing a non-default locale affects the `SiteTree(_live)` table.
+In contrast to SilverStripe 3, the
+SiteTree table is only used for non-localised fields and *not* for the default table.

 ## Locale based filter configuration

 In addition to localising fields within a DataObject, a filter can also be applied